High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Discussion

 \subsection{Helmi streams in the literature}

 In this section, we highlight the importance of homogeneous chemical abundance through a comparison of our results with those presented in the literature, by \citet{Roederer2010a}, by \citet{Limberg2021a}, by \citet{Gull2021a}, and by \citet{Aguado2021b}\footnote{We consider five stars observed with high-resolution spectrographs (HORuS and UVES) for the \citet{Aguado2021b} sample.}.
-All but \citet{Limberg2021a} conducted new observations of the Helmi streams' stars, while \citet{Limberg2021a} used the data from GALAH DR3.
-All, including \citet{Limberg2021a}, compared the chemical abundance of the Helmi streams' stars with a literature compilation without homogenizing the chemical abundances.
+All but \citet{Limberg2021a} conducted new observations of the Helmi stream stars, while \citet{Limberg2021a} used the data from GALAH DR3.
+All, including \citet{Limberg2021a}, compared the chemical abundance of the Helmi stream stars with a literature compilation without homogenizing the chemical abundances.

-Figure~\ref{fig:lite_comparison} compares the abundances of the Helmi streams' stars from those literature studies and from our present work with those of stars in the Milky Way from various literature sources \citep[SAGA database; ][]{Suda2008,Suda2011,Yamada2013}.
-To confirm the membership to the Helmi streams, we recomputed angular momenta of the stars in \citet{Roederer2010a}, \citet{Gull2021a}, and \citet{Aguado2021b} in a consistent way and re-selected the Helmi streams' members.
-As there are no report of radial velocity in \citet{Aguado2021b}, we adopt radial velocity measurements by SDSS or LAMOST for their stars.
-For the stars in common between \citet{Roederer2010a} and \citet{Gull2021a}, we prioritize the measurements by the latter study over the former.
-We also include in the figure abundances which we obtained for three stars studied by \citet{Aguado2021b} by reanalysing their UVES spectra.
-For this reanalysis, we redetermined stellar parameters following exactly the same procedure as described in \citetalias{Matsuno2022a} and estimated the abundances using these parameters.
+Figure~\ref{fig:lite_comparison} compares the abundances of the Helmi stream stars from those literature studies and from our present work, with those of stars in the Milky Way from various literature sources \citep[SAGA database; ][]{Suda2008,Suda2011,Yamada2013}.
+To confirm the membership to the Helmi streams, we recomputed angular momenta of the stars in \citet{Roederer2010a}, \citet{Gull2021a}, and \citet{Aguado2021b} consistently and reselected the Helmi stream members.
+As there is no report of radial velocity in \citet{Aguado2021b}, we adopted radial velocity measurements by SDSS or LAMOST for their stars.
+For the stars in common between \citet{Roederer2010a} and \citet{Gull2021a}, we prioritized the measurements by the latter study over the former.
+We also included in the figure abundances that we obtained for three stars studied by \citet{Aguado2021b} by reanalyzing their UVES spectra.
+For this reanalysis, we redetermined stellar parameters following the same procedure as described in \citetalias{Matsuno2022a} and estimated the abundances using these parameters.